scala/sbt-scala-module/README.md

 Scala versions are defined in `.travis.yml`.

-Cross-building with Scala.js is possible, see scala-xml for example.
+Cross-building with Scala.js and Scala Native is possible, see scala-xml or scala-parser-combinators for example.

 These additional settings are enabled by `scalaModuleSettings`:
   - `scalacOptions in (Compile, compile) ++= Seq("-feature", "-deprecation", "-unchecked", "-Xlint")`